thomas-compagnoni/iOthello/README.md

 ### 1.2 The Regressor
 #### Now how do we give a score to each board?

-The objective is to reduce the board to a single number, which depends on the number of pieces a player has and their position on the board.
+The objective is to reduce the board to a single number which intuitively depends on the number of pieces a player has and their position on the board.
 As in chess a rook and a queen are usually stronger than a knight and a bishop, in othello pieces on the edges and corners are stronger.
 Reading other projects on Github, I found out that the scores are often given discretionarily, by setting manually some rules.
 This method can't be optimized, how can a human determine the perfect parameters?
 What I did was different, I let a machine learning model to decide whether a move was convenient or not. <br>

-- Machine learning needs numbers, so, behind the user-interface, the board is a numpy matrix 6x6:<br><p align="center"><br>**0** where empty | **1** for player one | **-1** for player two
+- Machine learning needs numbers, so, behind the user-interface the board is a numpy matrix 6x6:<br><p align="center"><br>**0** where empty | **1** for player one | **-1** for player two

 <p>&nbsp;</p>
 <p align="center">